 Ask for a referral to a sleep specialist or sleep center

-If you’re finding that your nightmares are interfering with your daily life and functioning, it may be time for specialist help.
-Your doctor may be able to refer you to a sleep specialist or clinic if there’s one available.
+If your nightmares are interfering with your daily life and functioning, it might be time for specialist help.
+Your doctor can refer you to a sleep specialist if they think it’s necessary and possible.

-Image Rehearsal Therapy has shown promise as a treatment for nightmares, especially for those who experience recurring nightmares with Post Traumatic Stress Disorder (PTSD).
+Imagery rehearsal therapy has shown promise as a treatment for nightmares, especially for those who experience recurring nightmares with post traumatic stress disorder (PTSD).

 It involves working with a therapist to try to change your dreams by visualizing them happening differently while you’re awake.

-There are 3 basic steps to trying IRT yourself:
+There are three basic steps to trying imagery rehearsal therapy yourself:

 - Write down a summary of the recurring dream, or the most recent nightmare you’ve had.